Seen and Solved Blog

 Reducing Total Suspended Solids in Zinc-Nickel Lines

 A question from a customer: “We are a zinc-nickel plater with a discharge of 80,000 gpd.
 While we are able to meet our zinc and nickel discharge numbers, we struggle with our total suspended solids (TSS).
 We have a small floc formation with slow settling.
 We have solids coming over our weir.
 What can we do to help solve this problem?”
-A: When we look at hydroxide precipitation of ...
+A: When we look at hydroxide precipitation of metals, we s...
 Read More

 "Soft" Metal Staining, Post Cleaning

 I work with many metal finishers that clean the “soft” metals, specifically aluminum and copper alloys.
 One common, and more recurring issue I see, is staining of these alloys after the forming lubricants are removed in a cleaning step.
 In the push to go green, many fabricators are switching to water emulsifiable metal working fluids.
-The formulators of these lubes use different ...
+The formulators of these lubes use different addi...
 Read More

 Cleaning is more than chemistry.....
 Again